Laparoscopic Adjustable Gastric Band Removal Surgery: What to Expect at Home

 Lap band surgery (laparoscopic gastric banding) is surgery to help people lose weight.
 A gastric band creates a small pouch in the stomach.
 The pouch limits how much food you can eat.
 Surgery to remove a band might be done because the band didn't work as well as expected.
 In some cases, a band is removed because it slipped or eroded.
 When the band is removed, the doctor also removes the tube and port.

 The cuts (incisions) the doctor made in your belly will probably be sore for a few days after the surgery.
 The stitches will dissolve on their own.

 After this surgery, you may start to notice more feelings of hunger.
 And you may start to gain weight.
-You may be worried about weight gain, and you may feel bad that the lap band didn't work for you.
+You may be worried about weight gain.
 Your doctor can help you think about how you are feeling.
 You can discuss possible steps you can take to have a healthy weight.

 Most people can return to their regular routines in 1 to 4 weeks after this surgery.
 Your doctor may give you specific instructions on when you can do your normal activities again, such as driving and going back to work.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.